AZO234/NP2kai/README.md

 External MIDI
 </summary><div>

-NP2kai can use external MIDI sound generator with UM-1(USB-MIDI interface).<br>
+NP2kai can use an external MIDI sound generator with UM-1(USB-MIDI interface).<br>

 1. Connect UM-1 to USB
 2. Check you can see 'midiC4D0' by 'ls /dev/snd' command